GR User Forum

 Don...
 As for going square; sometimes I like to produce a whole series in square, but I 'think square' when I am taking the shots.
 I shoot in RAW, so I dont use the 1:1 ricoh crop.
 Sometimes square works well, depends on the subjects maybe.
 I use landscape more for 'street scenes' and portrait for... portraits.

 Thelps...
-Yes Okonomiyaki indeed, mmmmm :p .
+Yes Okonomiyaki indeed, mmmmm :P .
 I do quite often shoot shutter priority in busy situations.
 I just want the shot down and sharp.
 I also use aperture priority on other days.
 Depends on light and scenario.
 I swap and change quite a bit.
 I always used A-mode with other cameras, especially when I want to control DoF; but with the GRD, I get big fat DoF even at f1.9.
 I'm no expert thoguh :lol:

 Perfect set.
 Going square was a good choice saying the studies are neither regular street nor portraits but rather, say, street portraits.
 I hope you get the message. :) Thanks for posting.